gcrahay/fir_irma_plugin/README.md

 You have a demo Django project in [this repository](https://github.com/gcrahay/fir_irma_plugin/tree/master/standalone).

 If you want the server to add artifacts in your FIR database, configure *DATABASES* variable in *settings.py* accordingly.
+Make sure that `incidents` and `fir_artifacts` are in your `INSTALLED_APPS`.
+The `SECRET_KEY` parameters should be the same as in your FIR settings if you share the database.

 Configure settings variables and user permissions (see **Configuration**).
 Don't forget to set the *IRMA_IS_STANDALONE* to `True`.